Federal government of the United States: House of Representatives

-The House is made up of 435 voting members, each of whom represents a congressional district located within the state they are elected from.
+The U.S. House of Representatives is made up of 435 voting members, each of whom represents a congressional district in a state from where they were elected.
 Apportionment of seats among the 50 states is determined by state populations, and it is updated after each decennial U.S. Census.
 Each member serves a two-year term.

 In order to be elected as a representative, an individual must be at least 25 years of age, must have been a U.S. citizen for at least seven years, and must live in the state that they represent.

-In addition to the 435 voting members, there are 6 non-voting members, consisting of 5 delegates and one resident commissioner.
-There is one delegate each from the District of Columbia, Guam, the Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands, and the resident commissioner from Puerto Rico.
+In addition to the 435 voting members, there are six non-voting members, consisting of five delegates and one resident commissioner.
+There is one delegate each from Washington, D.C., Guam, the Virgin Islands, American Samoa, the Commonwealth of the Northern Mariana Islands, and a resident commissioner from Puerto Rico.

-Unlike the Senate, all members of the House must be elected and cannot be appointed.
+Unlike the U.S. Senate, all members of the U.S. House must be elected and cannot be appointed.
 In the case of a vacancy, the seat must be filled through a special election, as required under Article 1 of the U.S. Constitution.